It was a hot, lazy afternoon, and we just finished eating lunch.

-My mother was chatting with my aunt in the sala, while my cousins were fiddling with their mobile phones.
+My mother was chatting with my aunt in the sala while my cousins fiddled with their mobile phones.

 I was enjoying my dessert when my millennial cousin asked me a question.

 “Kuya, why don’t you like Marcos?”

 I answered his question with the facts I knew, that Marcos plundered the country, tortured and murdered thousands of Filipinos when my mother shouted at me and told me in the middle of my explanation.

 “Why are you saying these things?!
 You weren’t born back then, how can you be sure that what you are saying is correct?”